canvasxyz/canvas/examples/chat/README.md

 ## Developing

-- Run `npm run dev` to serve the frontend, on port 5173.
+- `npm run dev` to serve the frontend, on port 5173.
+- `npm run build` to build a static bundle, which is required for the next steps.
-- Run `npm run dev:server` to start the backend with in-memory temporary state, on port 8080.
+- `npm run dev:server` to start the backend with in-memory temporary state, on port 8080.
-- Run `npm run dev:server:persistent` to start the backend with data persisted to a directory in /tmp.
+- `npm run dev:server:persistent` to start the backend with data persisted to a directory in /tmp.
-- Run `npm run dev:server:reset` to clear the persisted data.
+- `npm run dev:server:reset` to clear the persisted data.

 ## Deploying to Railway